Blacklist

 How It Affects Search

-Section titled “How It Affects Search”During search (manual, scheduled, and RSS), Narratorr checks all result info hashes against the active blacklist.
+Section titled “How It Affects Search”During search (manual, scheduled, and RSS), Narratorr checks every result’s info hash (torrents) and GUID (Usenet) against the active blacklist.
 Blacklisted releases are filtered out before ranking.
 Temporary entries that have passed their expiry date are not considered active.